execas/execas.github.io/_posts/2018-10-30-finding-files-based-on-timestamps.md

 $ touch -a -d "30 min ago" 30ma
 ```

-Find files accessed more than 2*24 hours ago:
+Find files accessed more than 2 days ago:

 ```bash
 $ find -atime +2
 ./10da
 ```

-Find files accessed less than 2*24 hours ago:
+Find files accessed less than 2 days ago:

 ```bash
 $ find -atime -2
 ./30ma
 ```

-The `find -atime <n>` command finds out how long ago the file was accessed in *periods* of 24 hours, and ignores any fractional part.
+Calling the argument to `find -atime` *days* is not really correct, as the `find -atime <n>` command figures out how long ago the file was accessed in *periods* of 24 hours, and ignores any fractional part.

-The file "2da" has an `atime` of exactly 2 periods of 24 hours.
+The file "2da" has an `atime` of exactly 2 periods of 24 hours:

 ```bash
 find -atime 2